mikegleen/modes/doc/source/configuration.rst

    For use in the **copy** command.
 See that command for the usage.
 -  **date:**

+   .. _statement_date:

    If specified, indicates that a field may be in date format and should be converted to Modes format.
-See the section *Date Formats* in the document page *Data Formats* for the formats supported.
+See the section :ref:`date_formats` for the formats supported.
 Allowed in ``csv2xml.py``.
    Also used in ``update_from_csv.py`` with the **location** command.
 -  **denormalize:**